Mentorship and Career Development

 Works-in-Progress

-All fellows receive feedback and support through their respective research/scholarly group: Research Works in Progress (basic and translational research), Clinical Research Works in Progress (clinical research), and Clinician Educator Works in Progress (medical education scholarship).
+All fellows receive feedback and support through their respective research/scholarly groups: Research Works in Progress (RWIP) (pre-clinical and translational research), Clinical Research Works in Progress (CRWIP) (clinical and epidemiologic research), and Clinician Educator Works in Progress (medical education scholarship).